 As early as its launch, cloud computing raised worries about potential security threats among enterprises.
 This is one of the disadvantages of cloud computing that, until now, is not resolved.
 Even cybersecurity experts are confirming that this concern is valid as they pinpoint the issues of data loss and leakage, data privacy and breaches of confidentiality.
 Though security is the top notch among the disadvantages of cloud computing, this remains a struggle only for beginners in using the cloud, while intermediate and advanced users are more concerned with cloud expenses than security.
 Among other disadvantages of cloud computing, security issues became a benefit instead of a struggle to cloud computing users.
 Cloud security became part of the solutions that cloud vendors offer.
 Also, this threat led to the allocation of a budget for training and certification of IT personnel and security tools to dispute the possible risks in cloud computing.

 - Spending Management Issues

-Once a business has overcome the issues of security, one of the most challenging task in maintaining cloud computing services are the expenses.
-Managing cloud spending is the top issue among disadvantages of cloud computing for advanced users of cloud.
-An estimate of 30% is wasted on cloud services due to two major issues: mistakes of organizations that drive up the costs and cloud pricing schemes that organizations fail to utilize.
-The problem here is clear: if the organization is capable of managing the services available, you can get the value for your money and maximize the benefits that you paid for.
-Also, managing the cost can be dealt with by automation, containers, serverless services, autoscaling and other management tools offered by cloud vendors.
+Once a business has overcome the issues of security, one of the most challenging tasks in maintaining cloud computing services are the expenditures.
+Managing cloud spending is the top issue among the disadvantages of cloud computing for advanced users of the cloud.
+An estimation of 30% is wasted on cloud services due to two major issues: mistakes of organizations that drive up the costs and cloud pricing plans that organizations fail to utilize.
+The problem here is clear: if the organization is capable of managing the services available, you can get value for your money and maximize the advantages that you paid for.
+Also, managing the cost can be dealt with by automation, containers, serverless services, autoscaling, and other management tools offered by cloud vendors.
 Again, one of the disadvantages of cloud computing is turned into another cloud computing solution.

 - Lack of Expertise